carlacotas/google-data-analytics-capstone-case-study-trackA-cyclistic/README.md

 ## What's in this project? 👩‍💻

 `README.md`: That's this file, where you can describe your project and how you built it.
+`20241113_DataPreparation_CyclisticBikeShareCapstone.R`: That's R script with the code for the steps [Data Preparation](#data-preparation) and [Process - Data Cleaning](#data-cleaning).

 <p/>